CharinduThisara/SafeAccess/README.md

 # SafeAccess

-Simple Application to demonstrate RBAC, Bell-LaPadula model and Biba model
+Simple Application to demonstrate RBAC and Bell-LaPadula model.